Ammar-V/Portfolio/portfolio/project-descriptions/autoronto/autoronto.md

 The post-processing script can extract this information in real-time (>20 FPS), thereby being a viable solution for lane line classification a level 4 autonomy vehicle, where the vehicle needs to use perception to make quick and precise decisions in a dynamic environment.
 Once this information is extracted, it is passed downstream through ROS2 messages to other parts of the autonomy stack such as mapping and navigation.

 ![Post-processing binary masks of lanes, for lane line classification](https://github.com/Ammar-V/Portfolio/blob/new/portfolio/project-descriptions/autoronto/post_lanes.gif?raw=true)\
-*Post-processing results on MCity (running at 1.5x normal speed)*
+*Post-processing results on MCity (running at 1.5x normal speed).
+Source: aUToronto*
 <br></br>

 ![Post-processing of binary mask of lanes, with occluded lane lines](https://github.com/Ammar-V/Portfolio/blob/new/portfolio/project-descriptions/autoronto/post_lanes_occlusion.gif?raw=true)\
-*Showcasing the robustness of post-processing in occluded scenes*
+*Showcasing the robustness of post-processing in occluded scenes.
+Source: aUToronto*
 <br></br>

 ## 3D Object Detection